Manchahat/ManchahatsBookStore/ManchahatsBookStore/README.txt

 changed the location of homecontroller.cs file moved to areas-customer. nad deleted data and models folder and modified home controller name space

+5:00pm
+added the new route for viewstart.cshtml which was copied to home file in views